 Surely the most striking feature of a vegan lifestyle is the complete renunciation of animal products (meat, fish, dairy products, egg – everything from the animal).
-For ethical reasons, the rejection also extends to the keeping of farm animals, the consumption of honey or to processed products of animal processing such as gelatine and numerous cosmetics.
+For ethical reasons, the rejection also extends to the keeping of farm animals, the consumption of hone or to processed products of animal processing such as gelatine and numerous cosmetics.
 There is also no use of wool or leather clothing or products for which animal testing is common.
-Vegans eat exclusively plant-based foods.
+Vegans eat exclusively plant-based protein and foods.

 But how should the body, especially in muscle building phases, get much-needed protein?
 The classic ‘Whey Protein‘ contains animal protein because it is made from milk.